 To be published by Islamic Societies Review, you must be currently (or had been) employed as a researcher and/or instructor with a college or research institution with research and teaching interests focusing on Islamic and Southwest Asia and North Africa studies.
 Ph.D., MA, and undergraduate students currently attending a university are also invited to submit their work; please use your university-provided email address when submitting your work.

 Authors may limit access to their work to subscribers only.
-Both authors and readers must register to access all the content of ISR.
+Both authors and readers may need to register to access all the content of ISR.
 Registered readers are able to comment on articles, registered authors will be able to publish their own articles and comment on articles published by others.
 Both authors and readers can create groups, forums and discuss topics in private and/or in public.